domikoz/neptune-client/README.md

 </div>
 &nbsp;

+***Collaborate***

-And most importantly improve [team management and collaboration](https://docs.neptune.ai/you-should-know/collaboration-in-neptune) by grouping all experiments into projects and workspaces and quickly sharing any result or visualization within the team.
+And improve [team management and collaboration](https://docs.neptune.ai/you-should-know/collaboration-in-neptune) by grouping all experiments into projects and workspaces and quickly sharing any result or visualization within the team.

 <div align="center">
      <img border="0" alt="W3Schools" src="https://neptune.ai/wp-content/uploads/Collaboration.gif" width="600">